Updated: February 8, 2025

 Late Payment Penalty

-The second is the late payment penalty.
-In fact, the late payment penalty is 5% of the unpaid tax, plus 0.5% of the unpaid tax for each month (or part of a month) that the delinquent tax goes unpaid.
-Furthermore, the maximum penalty is 25% of the tax not paid.
+The late payment penalty is 5% of the unpaid tax, plus 0.5% of the unpaid tax for each month (or part of a month) that the delinquent tax goes unpaid.
+The maximum penalty is 25% of the tax not paid.

 Interest accrues on unpaid taxes from the original due date of the return until the day the taxpayer pays in full.
 Moreover, interest accrues on penalties from the effective date of the tax penalty until the time the taxpayer pays in full.
-The current interest rate, as of January 1, 2019, is 5%.
+The interest rate adjusts twice every year.
+It is 8% as of the first half of 2025.

 (a) 4 years after the original tax return date,